A Quantile-based Approach for Hyperparameter Transfer Learning: Copula based HPO

 Using this predictive distribution, we can select the hyperparameter configuration maximizing the Expected Improvement (EI) \cite{mockus1978application} of $g(x)$.
 The EI can then be defined in closed form as

-with $\Phi$ and $\phi$ being the CDF and PDF of the standard normal, respectively.
+where $v(x) := \frac{\mu_{\hat{g}}(x) - g(x_{\min})}{\sigma_{\hat{g}}(x)}$, and $\Phi, \phi$ denote the CDF and PDF of the standard normal, respectively.
 When no observations are available, the empirical CDF $\ECDF$ is not defined.
 Therefore, we warm-start the optimization on the new task by sampling a set of $N_0 = 5$ hyperparameter configurations via Thompson sampling, as described above.
 Pseudo-code is given in Algorithm~\ref{algo:gcp}.